machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 # Guidance

-Guidance is a Ghostwriter feature that lets you place simple instructions directly inside a file by using the `@guidance:` tag.
-When Ghostwriter scans a project, it reads those instructions and uses them to decide how that file should be processed.
+Guidance is a Ghostwriter feature that lets you add simple file-specific instructions directly inside supported project files by using the `@guidance:` tag.
+When Ghostwriter scans a project, `GuidanceProcessor` finds those instructions, asks the correct reviewer to read them, and prepares the request that is sent to the configured AI provider.

-This makes updates easier to repeat.
-The instructions stay with the file, so you do not need to keep a separate prompt somewhere else.
+This makes updates easier to repeat because the instructions stay with the file they belong to.
+Instead of keeping a separate prompt somewhere else, the file can describe how it should be updated.

 For a broader introduction to this workflow, see [Guided File Processing](https://machanism.org/guided-file-processing/index.html).

 ## What `GuidanceProcessor` does

-`GuidanceProcessor` is the Ghostwriter component that manages guided file processing.
-It scans the project, checks which files should be included, chooses a reviewer that understands each supported file type, reads any `@guidance:` instructions, and sends the request to the configured AI provider.
+`GuidanceProcessor` is the part of Ghostwriter that manages guided file processing.

-In simple terms, it works like this:
+In simple terms, it does the following:

-1. Ghostwriter scans the project folders.
+1. scans the project folders,
-2. `GuidanceProcessor` checks which files or directories match the current scan rules.
+2. checks which files or directories match the current scan rules,
-3. It selects a reviewer for the file type.
+3. picks a reviewer for the file type,
-4. The reviewer reads the file and detects the `@guidance:` content.
+4. reads any `@guidance:` instructions from the file,
-5. `GuidanceProcessor` prepares the final processing request.
+5. falls back to a default prompt when no file-specific guidance is found,
+6. adds standard processing instructions,
-6. Ghostwriter sends the task to the AI provider and applies the update.
+7. and sends the work to the AI processing layer.

-This is a traversal-based process.
-It walks through the project structure and does not build the project or resolve dependencies.
+It supports both single-module and multi-module projects.
+In multi-module projects, child modules are processed before the parent project directory.
+This is a traversal-based process, so it walks the project structure but does not build the project or resolve dependencies.

+## Purpose of the feature

+The purpose of guidance is to let each file describe how Ghostwriter should handle it during AI-assisted processing.

+This helps teams:

+- keep instructions close to the content they affect,
+- make future updates more consistent,
+- reuse the same file-specific rules over time,
+- and make the workflow easier to understand for both technical and non-technical users.

+Guidance is especially useful for documentation and other files where style, structure, or audience needs to stay consistent.

 ## How guidance fits into Ghostwriter

-Ghostwriter supports structured AI-assisted processing for project files.
-Guidance is the feature that makes this processing easier to repeat on a file-by-file basis.
+Ghostwriter can process project files with AI support.
+Guidance is the feature that makes that processing more organized and repeatable.

-Instead of writing one large prompt outside the project, you place short instructions inside the file that needs attention.
-This means:
+Instead of writing one large external prompt for the whole project, you can place small instructions inside the exact file that needs attention.
+That means:

-- the rules stay close to the content they affect,
+- the intent is visible where the content lives,
+- other team members can quickly see what the file is supposed to do,
-- future updates can follow the same guidance,
+- updates can follow the same rules later,
-- supported file types can be handled in a consistent way,
+- and supported file types can be handled in a consistent way.
-- and team members can quickly understand the purpose of the file.

-This approach is especially useful for documentation, source files, and other project content that benefits from clear, reusable instructions.

 ## Key methods in `GuidanceProcessor`

 ### `loadReviewers()`

-Loads reviewer implementations through Java's `ServiceLoader`.
-Each reviewer supports one or more file types and knows how to find `@guidance:` instructions in that format.
+Loads reviewer implementations by using Java's `ServiceLoader`.
+Each reviewer declares the file extensions it supports.

 ### `normalizeExtensionKey(String extension)`

-Normalizes file extensions so matching is consistent.
-For example, `.md` and `md` are treated as the same extension.
+Converts file extensions into a consistent lower-case format so matching works even if the extension is written with or without a leading dot.

 ### `match(File file, File projectDir)`

 Checks whether a file or directory should be processed.
-It uses the current path-matching rules and also supports default processing behavior when a default prompt is configured.
+If no path matcher is configured, it can still allow processing based on default guidance behavior.

 ### `processModule(File projectDir, String module)`

-Handles module folders in multi-module projects.
-When a scan directory is set, it makes sure only matching modules are processed.
+Handles module directories in multi-module projects.
+When a scan directory is configured, it makes sure only relevant modules are processed.

 ### `processParentFiles(ProjectLayout projectLayout)`

-Processes files and directories directly under the main project folder while skipping module directories.
-It can also process the main project directory itself when default guidance is available.
+Processes files and folders that belong directly to the main project directory while skipping module directories.
+It can also process the parent project directory itself when default guidance is available.

 ### `processFile(ProjectLayout projectLayout, File file)`

 Performs the main file-level work.
-It checks whether the file should be processed, asks a reviewer to extract guidance, and falls back to a default prompt when needed.
+It checks whether the file matches the rules, extracts file-specific guidance through a reviewer, and uses the default prompt if needed.

 ### `process(ProjectLayout projectLayout, File file, String guidance)`

-Builds the final request sent to the AI layer.
-It adds standard processing instructions, includes the current operating system name, and then delegates the work to the parent AI file processor.
+Prepares the final AI request.
+It adds standard system and document-processing instructions, includes the current operating system name, and then passes control to the parent AI file processor.

 ### `parseFile(File projectDir, File file)`

-Finds the right reviewer for a file based on its extension and asks that reviewer to inspect the file.
+Looks at the file extension, finds the correct reviewer, and asks that reviewer to extract guidance from the file.

 ### `getReviewerForExtension(String extension)`

-Returns the reviewer registered for a specific file extension.
+Returns the reviewer that is registered for a given file extension.

 ### `deleteTempFiles(File basedir)`

-Removes the temporary input log directory used during guided processing.
+Removes the temporary input log directory created during guided processing.

 ## Reviewers and supported file types

-`GuidanceProcessor` does not read every file format by itself.
-Instead, it uses reviewer implementations that understand how guidance is written in different kinds of files.
+`GuidanceProcessor` does not understand every file format by itself.
+It relies on reviewer implementations that know how to detect `@guidance:` instructions in different file types.

 Examples in this project include reviewers for: